pydio/pydio-doc-admin-guide/2_getting_started/2_10_mail_configuration.md

-For this chapter we will have a look at the mailing system integrated to Pydio Cells, we will see the different means of configuration.
+In this chapter, we will have a look at the mailing system integrated to Pydio Cells and guide you through the various possible configurations.

-**Please Note**: at the moment, this configuration requires a **restart of the server** to be properly taken into account.
+**Please Note**: for the time being, this configuration requires a **restart of the server** to be properly taken into account.

 ### Configure Mails

-To configure the mailer go ** Application Parameters > Mailers** :
+To configure the mailer, go to **Application Parameters > Mailers**:

 Field | Description
 --- | ---
 Default From Email address | put the email that you're going to use Mailer engine  | What type of engine you're going to use to send the mails you will have 3 choices we are going to explain all of them and show you a configuration sample.

+Depending on the engine you have chosen, you see one of the following form:

-1. **SMTP Server**
+#### 1. **SMTP Server**

 Field | Description
 --- | ---